Service & Social Justice

 Jesuits practice a "faith that does justice," and SI asks students to do the same.
 It's how we understand the Great Commandment: to love God above all else and to love our neighbors as ourselves.
 Students have all sorts of opportunities to help those in need and to understand the systems at play that create poverty, injustice, violence and discrimination.
 Their job now and for years to come is to find ways to heal a broken world and to love as Christ loved.
 Read below to see the opportunities we offer.

 The Office of Community Service & Social Justice is a program that supports students to serve our community as volunteers who walk with those in need.
 As a vital aspect of our Ignatian character, we invite our SI students to engage in service with and for others, both as a part of their academic requirements and as a part of their everyday lives.
-We encourage particpation and commitment to social justice using the teachings of Fr.
-Pedro Arrupe , SJ and his influnential speech, "Men for Others: Education for Social Justice and Action Today."
+We encourage participation and commitment to social justice using the teachings of Fr.
+Pedro Arrupe, SJ and his influential speech "Men for Others: Education for Social Justice and Action Today."

 The Community Service Center works to strengthen the service-learning character of our graduation requirement, intentionally developing both curricular and co-curricular experiences that enhance student learning within the community.
 As a Jesuit school, we have the mission to support our graduates to be “men and woman with and for others.”
 Through social justice and service engagement, SI students practice what it means to live out this ideal within the real world.